Alex-Ozun/TuistCloudDummyApp/README.md

 # Desired CI set up:

-Only build and test modified targets.
+Adopt `tuist cache` and `tuist test` APIs to only build and test modified targets.

 GIVEN the following diagram, where CI had cached `LibraryA`, `LibraryB`, `FeatureA`, `FeatureB`: